jannikko/lunch-clj/README.md

 - Store sessions asynchonously in the database
 - Return an asynchronous result when querying the database, so that the thread is not blocked
 - Write more tests for session route and model
+- Create 404 Page and redirect to it